skumar225/bubble_sort/README.md

 # Sorting Algorithms

 ## Learning Objectives
-* Describe how a Bubble Sort is performed and it's time complexity
+* Describe how a Bubble Sort is performed and its time complexity
-* Impliment a sorting algorithm in ruby
+* Implement a sorting algorithm in ruby
 * Offer a solution to optimize the algorithm

 ## To do

-* Run the `rspec` in the root directory of this directory.
+* Run the `rspec` command in the root directory of this project.

 * Use our pseudo code in class to try to get the tests to pass